 Championships Committee.
-This committee shall be composed of the chairs of the men's and women's coaches committees, plus a representative of the host institution (either the meet director or head coach), the head referee and the SEC liaison.
+The Championship Committee shall be composed of the chairs of the men's and women's coaches committees, plus a representative of the host institution (either the meet director or head coach), the head referee and the Conference administrator.
 Its duties shall include: